contactlab/polymer-npm-wrapper/README.md

 # polymer-npm-wrapper
-Unofficial wrapper for getting latest version of Polymer from Git as NPM dependency and exporting it as ES2015 module.
+Unofficial wrapper for getting Polymer v1.8.1 from Git as NPM dependency and exporting it as ES2015 module.

 ### How to use
 Install with Yarn or NPM client